TomeuViver/Single_16S_ARB/README.md

 ## Description

-In this workshop, we will learn how to use the bioinformatics program **ARB** for taxonomic classification and phylogenetic reconstruction based on the **16S rRNA gene**.
+In this workshop, we will learn how to use the bioinformatics program **ARB** for phylogenetic reconstruction based on the **16S rRNA gene**.
 ARB is a powerful software suite designed for handling and analyzing large sequence datasets, particularly in microbial taxonomy.
 We will use the **Living Tree Project ([LTP](https://imedea.uib-csic.es/mmg/ltp/)) database** as a reference, which provides a curated and phylogenetically structured dataset of 16S rRNA gene sequences from type strains of prokaryotic species.

 The objective of this session is to:
 - Learn how to integrate new sequences into the LTP database.